mhoussam1/MechaCar_Statistical_Analysis/README.md

 ## T-Test all manufacturing lots against the population mean

 p-value of 0.069 is above the significance level.
-Therefore, we do not have sufficient evidence to reject the null hypothesis, and we can state that the PSI across all manufacturing lots is statiscally similar to the population mean of 1498.78 psi.
+Therefore, we are not able to reject the null hypothesis as we don’t have the evidence  and we can state that the PSI across all manufacturing lots is statically similar to the population mean of 1498.78 psi.

 ![3](https://user-images.githubusercontent.com/93894964/154878948-ffd06a7c-5393-4cfb-96e4-5a5a6d56bcb1.png)